 How many years of full-time experience in consulting archaeology do you possess?

-Applicants for full membership must have at least one existing full member as a referee, or, in exceptional circumstances, another person agreed to by the membership committee):
+Applicants for full membership must include at least one existing AACAI full member as a referee, or, in exceptional circumstances, another person agreed to by the Membership Committee.

-Please read and tick each clause of the AACAI Code of Ethics and the Consulting with Aboriginal Communities AACAI Policy Document to indicate that you have read, understood and agree
+Please read and tick each clause of the AACAI Code of Ethics and the Consulting with Aboriginal Communities AACAI Policy Document to indicate that you have read, understood and agree.
+All fields below are mandatory.

 1. Foreword